ryan4yin/thiscute.world/content/posts/2023/Q2/nixos-and-flake-basics/index.en.md

       selection.save_to_clipboard = true;
   };

-  # This value determines the Home Manager release that your
+  # This value determines the home Manager release that your
   # configuration is compatible with.
 This helps avoid breakage
-  # when a new Home Manager release introduces backwards
+  # when a new home Manager release introduces backwards
   # incompatible changes.
   #
-  # You can update Home Manager without changing this value.
+  # You can update home Manager without changing this value.
 See
-  # the Home Manager release notes for a list of state version
+  # the home Manager release notes for a list of state version
   # changes in each release.
   home.stateVersion = "22.11";

-  # Let Home Manager install and manage itself.
+  # Let home Manager install and manage itself.
   programs.home-manager.enable = true;
 }
 ```